demiwu96/Weather_Dashboard/README.md

 # Weather Dashboard

 ## Description
 Use the website to check the weather at different cities.
 The user can check current weather and 5-day weather forecast at certain time.
-Click on "more details" to show the full weather forecast for the next 5 days can.
+Click on "more details" to show the full weather forecast for the next 5 days.
 Recent search history will be stored on the side for users to access in the future.

 The users can see:
 * the weather